anoduck/facebook-image-fetcher/Readme.md

 #### id1 is the starting userid, Type: Integer.
 #### id2 is the ending userid, Type: Integer.
-#### filename is the text file containing userids and usernames seperated by newline, Type: String.
+#### filename is the text file containing userids and usernames separated by newline, Type: String.

 ## Contributors